Estimation of Dynamical Systems in Noisy Conditions and with Constraints: Summary

 \section{Summary}

-This paper presents optimal estimation algorithms for linear dynamical systems with $\epsilon$ insensitive loss function.
-Such an optimization criteria is often used in Support Vector Machines and provides greater robustness and lower sensitivity to noises and disturbances as small errors are ignored.
-We also present algorithms to estimate states with the same objective function while also incorporating additional constraints about the system.
+This paper presents optimal estimation algorithms for linear dynamical systems with $\epsilon$-insensitive loss functions.
+Such an optimization criteria is often used in Support Vector Machines and provides greater robustness and lower sensitivity to measurement noises as small errors are ignored.
+One of the cost functions is $\epsilon$-insensitive Huber cost function for which the penalty function switches from quadratic to linear for large errors which makes the estimates less sensitive to outliers.
+We also present algorithms to estimate states with the same objective functions while also incorporating additional constraints about the system.
 Results are also provided for the prediction problem where the goal is to estimate future states of the system.
-Unlike Kalman-Bucy and $\mathcal{H}_\infty$ estimation algorithms, the estimates using the proposed approach are not linear in measurements and cannot be implemented in a recursive manner.
-The algorithms are however easily implemented as they involve solving quadratic optimization problems with linear constraints.
+Though not recursive, the algorithms are are easily implemented as they involve solving quadratic optimization problems with linear constraints.
+An example illustrates the improved performance of the proposed algorithms compared to Kalman-Bucy or optimal $\mathcal{H}_2$ smoothing algorithm.